 b) Wear clothing that is inappropriate for an event or occasion.
 Nobody expects you to dress up when touring.
 But at restaurants, bars and clubs you may even find some don’t allow you to enter if you’re wearing inappropriate clothing (for example, some don’t let you in with torn or cut-off shorts, others don’t allow sneakers).

-c) Speak a foreign language all the time, don’t make any attempt to use Spanish, and talk really loudly.
+If you don’t make any attempt to use Spanish, and talk really loudly, you'll become a target for for pickpockets.
 Most Bolivians are fairly soft-spoken and speak quietly amongst themselves in public places, buses, restaurants, etc.

 Do you really want to spend your whole travel budget just for fun?